-18. There are no other administrative procedures, apart from import licensing and similar administrative procedures, required prior to importation.
+- 18. There are no other administrative procedures, apart from import licensing and similar administrative procedures, required prior to importation. - 19.
+Not applicable.

-12 HUMAN AND ZOONOTIC PATHOGENS, TOXINS AND INACTIVATED BIOLOGICAL AGENTS
+15 HUMAN AND ZOONOTIC PATHOGENS, TOXINS AND INACTIVATED BIOLOGICAL AGENTS

-1. The Singapore Ministry of Health (MOH) regulates the import and transhipment of human pathogens, selected toxins and inactivated biological agents.
+1. The Singapore Ministry of Health (MOH) regulates the import and transhipment of human pathogens, selected toxins and inactivated (Higher risk group) biological agents.
 MOH and the Animal and Veterinary Service (AVS) jointly regulate the import and transhipment of zoonotic pathogens.

 2. Import permits are required for the importation of biological agents and selected toxins, which are capable of causing death, disease or other biological malfunction in a human.
 The requirement for import permit is also applicable to any material (e.g. clinical samples, biological specimens, environmental samples and proficiency test samples) that are known to contain the biological agents and selected toxins.
-MOH also controls the importation of selected inactivated biological agents.
+MOH also controls the importation of inactivated (Higher risk group) biological agents.